MicrochipTech/wireless_15_4_phy_trx/README.md

 - Select MiWi under “Wireless->Drivers” tab.
 Accept all Dependencies or satisfiers, by selecting "Yes".
 All the necessary components will be auto populated.
 - Please follow the steps in the following [link](docs/GUID-7C1892D2-1B15-442D-B7C8-6BE3C5CB1B72.md) to configure for MiWi.

-- Connect all the dependencies as shown in the image below:
+- Connect SERCOM5 and TC0 dependencies as shown in the image below:

 ![](docs/img3.png)